Paddlepop25/codeinstitute-boardgame-store/tests.md

 - The least number of quantity is one and for each click on the '+' or '-' button, the quantity is incremented or decremented by one
 - Upon clicking on the dustin icon (medium screens and above) or the 'x' icon (mobile screens), the game is removed from the cart
 - The 'Subtotal' math is correct; it reflects the quantity of game multiply by the item price
+- The 'delivery' charges are /$8 for orders $300 and below.
+It turns /$0 for orders above /$300
 - The 'Grand Total' reflects the adding of all 'Subtotal' price together
 - The 'Proceed to checkout' button brings the user to the 'Checkout' page
 - The 'Continue shopping' button brings the user to the 'Shop for Game' page